 Betelgeuse is a difficult star to observe due to its redness, lack of well-placed (i.e. close) comparison stars, and small amplitude.
 It is also best to compare a red star with another red star at about the same altitude.
 Although a challenge to observe, it is encouraging that Betelgeuse is so bright and easy to find.
 Observers could create an observing program in which you observe Alpha Ori in the coming months once every week.
-Try not to compare your observations with those in our Quick Look files or light curve generator to avoid bias in your estimate and see if you can really detect the light variability in this supergiant.
+Try not to compare your observations with those in our WebObs search or Light Curve Generator to avoid bias in your estimate and see if you can really detect the light variability in this supergiant.
 Photoelectric photometry observers are especially encouraged to observe this star of small amplitude.
 In fact, Betelgeuse has been in the AAVSO Photoelectric Observing Program since the early 1980s.
 John Percy, an active AAVSO member, suggests a good Alpha Ori observing program in this email to the AAVSO Discussion forum.
-When observing for the AAVSO, please use magnitude 0.5 for Procyon (alpha CMi) and a magnitude of 1.1 for Aldebaran (alpha Tauri).
-An AAVSO a-scale chart is also available.
+When observing for the AAVSO, please use magnitude 0.4 for Procyon (alpha CMi) and a magnitude of 0.9 for Aldebaran (alpha Tauri).
+An AAVSO a-scale chart is also available. [most practical chart is from the AAVSO 10-Star Tutorial.
 Next year, with the first sight of Orion in your sky, be sure to observe Betelgeuse again.
 Send in your observations to the AAVSO to be incorporated into our International Database.
 For more help on how to observe variable stars visit our Observers' page, or contact the AAVSO.

 Betelgeuse, Betelgeuse, Betelgeuse